cubidron/lyceris/README.md

 ![Product Screenshot](https://i.imgur.com/uQ13xHc.png)

 Lyceris is written with functional programming paradigm to achieve simplicity.
 It supports Microsoft authentication, loaders like Fabric, Quilt (more will be implemented soon), multi-threaded control system and download parallelism.
 It also automatically downloads necessary Java version.
+Library name comes from a character from Sword Art Online anime.
 ## Getting Started

 ```sh